Last modified July 7, 2026

 Next steps

 • Configure OCIRepository for automatic updates.
 In this guide we configured the OCIRepository to provide a pinned version of the chart, using the --tag CLI flag.
-However, Flux also supports specifying version ranges, so that Flux will update the deployed chart whenever a greater (in SemVer terms) version is found.
+Flux also supports specifying version ranges, so that Flux updates the deployed chart whenever a greater (in SemVer terms) version is found.
 Look for the --tag-semver flag in the flux create source oci docs and for the SemVer example in the OCIRepository API reference.